Upravit

 Why does the "Set as metered connection" setting sometimes change from Off to On?

-Updates to the Windows operating system may include updates to the COSA database.
-If the database is updated, the provisioning engine may remove the cellular profiles.
+Updates to the Windows operating system might include updates to the COSA database.
+If the database is updated, the provisioning engine might remove the cellular profiles.
 When the system restarts after database updates are installed, the provisioning engine reinstalls the cellular profiles.
 This operation resets user settings to their default values.
 For example, Set as metered connection changes from Off to On.
 This behavior is by design.